brycebaril/client-request/README.md

 * `json` -- attempt to JSON.parse the response body and return the parsed object (or an error if it doesn't parse)
 * `timeout` -- a timeout in ms for the client to abort the request
 * `body` -- the raw body to send to the server (e.g. PUT or POST) -- if `body` is a string/buffer, it will send that, if `body` quacks like a stream, stream it, otherwise it will send it JSON serialized.
+* `stream` -- if `true` callback will return raw `http.ServerResponse` stream.
+Stream error handling will be up to you.

 Extensions
 ===